nir0s/interview-questions/README.md

 * Are there any coding standards?
 * What's your testing methodology? unit+integration+system?
 * How are architecture level changes accepted?
 * Which version control method are you using?
+Indicative of old-school approach.
+The companies for which I've interviewed who were using SVN, rather than Git, for example, were also the ones who failed to atract me in other areas.

 ## Next steps